Barbara Dex Award

 The Barbara Dex Award was a fan-voted accolade awarded annually to the worst-dressed contestant in the Eurovision Song Contest.
 The award was created by the fansite The House of Eurovision in 1997, which hosted it until the site's closure in 2016.
-Songfestival.be presented the Barbara Dex Award from 2017 onwards, changing its criterion to the "most striking look" in 2019.
-Prior to the Eurovision Song Contest 2022, the site announced the award's discontinuation, intending to replace it with a more positively connotated accolade.
+Songfestival.be presented the award from 2017 onwards, changing its criterion to the "most striking look" in 2019.
+Ahead of the Eurovision Song Contest 2022, the award was succeeded by the You're a Vision Award, which was intended to carry a more positive connotation.

 History

 The Barbara Dex Award created by Edwin van Thillo and Rob Paardekam, the founders of the Dutch Eurovision fansite The House of Eurovision, in 1997.
 It was named after Belgian singer Barbara Dex, who represented Belgium in the Eurovision Song Contest 1993 wearing a self-made, semi-transparent dress, which William Lee Adams of Wiwibloggs described her "looking like a lampshade".
 The Barbara Dex Award was initially awarded to the worst-dressed contestants.
 Malta's Eurovision Song Contest 1997 entrant, Debbie Scerri, was the first recipient.
 After two years of deciding the recipient internally, The House of Eurovision opened the award to public voting in 1999.